Glim888/GameMaker-GUI-Template/readme.md

 **Variables you can change:**

+- default text, that is in the textfiled
 ```
 textfield_text = 0;
 ```
+- title of the text field
 ```
 textfield_title = 0;
 ```
+- font of the title
 ```
 textfield_titleFont = 0;
 ```
+- color of the title
 ```
 textfield_titleColor = 0;
 ```